Poland’s Masters of Sex: Therapy, Communist Censorship & The Polish Kamasutra

 The first officially licensed sexologist in the world

 One of many little-known facts about Poland is that it was the first country in the world to have an officially licensed sexologist: Kazimierz Imieliński.
 Back in 1963, there was nobody in Poland quite like him.
-He was the first leader of the so-called Polish school of sexology – active in the 1960s, 70s and 80s, they created original scientific concepts for people's sexual lives and educated thousands of patients and millions of readers in a country where ‘those things’ were rarely mentioned.
+He was the first leader of the so-called Polish school of sexology – active in the 1960s, ’70s and ’80s, they created original scientific concepts for people’s sex lives and educated thousands of patients and millions of readers in a country where ‘those things’ were rarely mentioned.

-Only a few years after the infamous Kinsey reports, a group of Polish doctors and educators founded an institution called the Conscious Motherhood Society (it would later change its name to Family Development Society, a title under which it still operates today).
-They started transforming lives and answering long-suppressed needs through marriage and family counselling, sex therapy and education, all while drawing inspiration from western research and developing their own concepts.
+Just a few years after the famous Kinsey Reports, a group of Polish doctors and educators founded an institution called the Conscious Motherhood Society (it would later change its name to the Family Development Society, a title under which it still operates today).
+They started transforming lives and answering long-suppressed needs through marriage and family counselling, sex therapy and education, all whilst drawing inspiration from Western research and developing their own concepts.
 Ensuring they did not work in isolation, they used the discoveries of researchers such as Masters and Johnson to found a school which was interdisciplinary, less focussed on biology, and more socially and culturally oriented.

-In the classic spirit of intelligentsia, they kept their focus on education as a means of social change.
-It's safe to say they had it rough: the communist regime’s government didn't like their western inspirations, nor their focus on privacy and love instead of labour and class conflict.
+In the classic spirit of the intelligentsia, they kept their focus on education as a means of social change.
+It's safe to say they had it rough: the communist regime’s government didn't like their Western inspirations, nor did they appreciate their focus on privacy and love instead of labour and class conflict.
 The church didn't exactly jump for joy either when they heard all the forward-thinking ideas about reproduction and family planning.
 But by getting actual feedback from the public themselves, the group overwhelmingly found that was what Poles wanted and needed.

 Everything you ever wanted to know about sex